Daniil Baturin's CV

 From Septermber 2007 to May 2008

-A department responsible for communication between researchers and industry representatives interested in commercializing their work.
+A small department responsible for communication between researchers and industry representatives interested in commercializing their work.

 A small office with just five workstations and one server/router.
 Reconfigured the network to use a public subnet provided by the university rather than a NATed private subnet.
 Configured a web proxy (Squid) to conserve bandwidth and block NSFW websites.
 Kept the network and the workstations running, provided technical support to users.